layters/neroshop-specs/README.md

     - The kind of data stored in the hash table is typically related to user account, listings, orders, and ratings/reviews.
 Each data contains a `metadata` field which specifies the type of data that is being stored.

+    - Data is validated (and verified using RSA or Monero signatures) before being inserted into a node's hash table.

 * `get`: This query type is used to retrieve the value to a given key.

     - The querying node typically sends a `get` message to the `k` nodes with an ID closest to the key and when any of those closests nodes receive the `get`, they respond with a message containing the value to the requested key.
 In the case that any of the closest nodes do not have the value in their hash table, they ~attempt to send `get` messages to the closest nodes in their routing table until the value is found or not~ respond with an error message indicating that the key was not found in their hash table (this is to speed up searches).

+* `get_providers`: This query type requests a list of providers for a given key.

+    - This query is sent to the `k` closest nodes in the routing table.
+In addition to responding with a list of providers for the key, the closest nodes first check their own hash tables to see if they also hold the value for the given key.
+If the key is found then they add themselves to the list of peers.

+    - The response contains a `values` field containing information about the providers' such as their IP or i2p addresses and ports.

 * `map`: This query type takes the value then uses it to create search terms and map them to the corresponding key.